-INVESTMENT IN EXCHANGE-TRADED FUNDS AND OTHER INVESTMENT COMPANIES performance of a specific index or implement actively-managed investment strategies.
+INVESTMENT IN EXCHANGE-TRADED FUNDS AND OTHER INVESTMENT COMPANIES

+The Portfolio may invest in shares of ETFs, subject to the restrictions and limitations of the 1940 Act, or any applicable rules, exemptive orders or regulatory guidance thereunder.
+ETFs are pooled investment vehicles that seek to track the performance of a specific index or implement actively-managed investment strategies.
 Index ETFs will not track their underlying indices precisely since the ETFs have expenses and may need to hold a portion of their assets in cash, unlike the underlying indices, and the ETFs may not invest in all of the securities in the underlying indices in the same proportion as the indices for varying reasons.
 The Portfolio will incur transaction costs when buying and selling ETF shares, and indirectly bear the expenses of the ETFs.
-In addition, the market value of an ETF's shares, which is based on supply and demand in the market for the ETF's shares, may differ from its NAV.
+In addition, the market value of an ETF's shares, which is based on supply and demand in the market for the ETF's shares, may differ from its net asset value, or NAV.
 Accordingly, there may be times when an ETF's shares trade at a discount to its NAV.